Skip to main content

 The decline of estrogen during the menopausal transition means a direct reduction in this vital signaling.
 The consequences extend beyond vasodilation.
 Estrogen also modulates the expression of adhesion molecules on the endothelial surface, making it less “sticky” to inflammatory cells that initiate plaque formation.

 It possesses antioxidant properties, helping to neutralize the reactive oxygen species that contribute to vascular damage.
-In men, healthy testosterone levels are similarly linked to improved and vasodilation.
+In men, healthy testosterone levels are similarly linked to improved endothelial function and vasodilation.
 Low testosterone is associated with an increase in pro-inflammatory markers and a metabolic shift that favors the development of atherosclerosis and insulin resistance, a key driver of cardiovascular disease.

 Can Lifestyle Truly Replicate Hormonal Signals?